 Halloween is a favourite time of year for kids of all ages.
-It’s filled with dress up, lots and lots of sweets and time spent on the couch watching spooky movies with the family.
-In spirit of this, we decided to share our favourite family Halloween movies of all time.
+It’s a season to dress up, eat lots and lots of sweets, and spend time on the couch watching spooky movies with the family.
+In the spirit of this, we’ve decided to share our favourite family Halloween movies of all time.

 Casper